27 Things a Juice Cleanse Does to Your Body

 You’ll Have Random Bursts of Energy

 The bursts are usually fleeting and temporary.
-“People can feel increased energy due to the quick-absorbing carbohydrates and hydration,” says Santoro.
-“However, in the long term, cleanses with low fiber and protein could hurt your body.”
+You may feel increased energy due to the quick-absorbing carbohydrates and hydration; however, in the long term, cleanses with low to no fiber and protein could hurt your body.

 You Might Get a Little Depressed